rails/rails/guides/source/form_helpers.md

 When parsing POSTed data, Rails will take into account the special `_method` parameter and act as if the HTTP method was the one specified inside it ("PATCH" in this example).

+IMPORTANT: All forms using `form_with` implement `remote: true` by default.
+These forms will submit data using an XHR (Ajax) request.
+To disable this include `local: true`.
+To dive deeper see [working with Javascript in Rails](https://guides.rubyonrails.org/working_with_javascript_in_rails.html#remote-elements).

 Making Select Boxes with Ease
 -----------------------------